 Correctly installed and properly used child safety seats (car seats) and booster seats — or seatbelts, depending on a child's age — are the first line of defense in protecting kids on the road.
 Couple that with defensive driving habits and you're helping to ensure that your kids travel safely.

 But kids also have some responsibilities when it comes to staying safe in a car or on a school bus.
-Most are in these vehicles every day and so should be taught simple rules for traveling to help ensure their safety.
+Most are in these vehicles every day and so should be taught simple rules for traveling to help keep them safe.
 Be sure to explain to your kids that these rules must be followed every time, no matter who is driving or how short the ride may be.

 Rules for the Car